 December 25, 800 – Coronation of Charlemagne

 As a result of Charlemagne’s repeated victories, the Carolingian empire came to cover almost the whole Christian West.
 Political and religious leaders began to consider the possibility of an empire as a result of the ruler’s absolute authority.
-Charlemagne was proclaimed Western Emperor in 800 after a failed coup against Pope Leo III in 799.
+Charlemagne was proclaimed Emperor of the West in 800 after a failed coup against Pope Leo III in 799.
 The Byzantine Empire did not acknowledge this coronation because it saw it as illegitimate.

 January 28, 814 – Death of Charlemagne